wtjerry/aitecArduino/README.md

 The state is also replicated to a website.

-was "forked" from Michael Handschuh "aitec-push-example-arduino"..
+was "forked" from Michael Handschuh "aitec-push-example-arduino".